 Reading Slashdot on the iPhone or BlackBerry is not as good as it could be.
+Also, there is no Slashdot iPhone app.
 The iPhone's workaround for non-mobile-opimized pages—the pan and zoom system—is fine for sites I only look at occasionally, but for something I look at as often as Slashdot, I'd like something a little better.
-BlackBerry's browser tries to bite off more than it can chew, so instead of ignoring the CSS and just giving users a plain 1996-style rendering of the HTML, it looks like ass.
+BlackBerry's browser tries to bite off more than it can chew, so instead of ignoring the CSS and just giving users a plain 1996-style rendering of the HTML, it looks horrible.
+(Last I checked.
+It's been a while.
+My work took back the BlackBerry they issued me.)
 Since Slashdot doesn't offer a good mobile-optimized version, I whipped up my own system.
 Note: This doesn't replace the entire site, it's just for the front page.
 (Update: that is no longer true.
 See below.)
 (Update #2: never mind, it's not working out.
 See below.)

 I started with adding css to the RSS feed but the feed (in my limited experience) seems to be often out of sync with the actual front page.
 So, I fell back onto Plan B: the brute-force method of downloading the actual front page and styling it for iPhone.
 I've got a PHP script that pulls down the page with cURL, then I use two methods to hack away everything I don't want: PHP's str_replace and 'display: none' in the style sheet.
 Then I add styling to the elements I want to keep.
 This is ugly and hackish and I don't know if it's really valid HTML (probably not) but for the most part it does what I want it to do so I'm happy with it.
 I'm happy to hear any suggestions for improvement.
 Update: someone sent in some nice code that cuts out a lot of extra code and cuts the page size roughly in half--say, from 100k to 50k.
 I'll put it up here as soon as I get around to taking a good look at it.
 But I'm busy, so don't hold your breath.